 - Minimal waste.With properly designed molds and processing, injection molding can produce very little, if any, waste.
 With most applications, any waste that is produced can be regrinded, remelted and reused.

 D&M Plastics' Capabilities

 D&M Plastics has almost 50 years of experience producing high-quality plastic injection molded components.
 We have horizontal and vertical injection molding machines.
-Our facility is ISO 9001 and ISO 13485 certified and has over 30 presses that can generate tonnage between 38 to 310 tons.
+Our facility is ISO 9001:2015 certified quality management system and ISO 13485:2016 certified quality management system and has over 30 presses that can generate tonnage between 38 to 310 tons.
 This capacity ensures we can fulfill multiple high-volume orders quickly.

 Our capabilities include: